-We systematically evaluated the numerical performance of the AES method, the Euler method, and the backward method proposed in this paper under different values of the parameter ppp.
-The simulation results reveal a clear and consistent pattern: as ppp increases-representing an extreme scenario of model misspecification or a sharp regime shift in market conditions, which is particularly relevant for assessing model performance in out-of-sample settings or stress tests?the calibration errors of all three methods rise to some extent.
-However, the backward method consistently outperforms the others.
-Specifically, the implicit (backward) scheme achieves the smallest absolute errors, and its error growth rate remains the flattest, demonstrating strong robustness.
-Nonetheless, we also observed that the backward method is quite sensitive to the step size.
+Finally, we examine the numerical performance of the AES method, the Euler method, and the backward method under different values of the parameter $p$.
+The results shown in Figure \ref{F3} indicate that as $p$ increases, the backward Euler method consistently performs better than the other methods in terms of calibration errors.
+Nonetheless, we also observed that the backward method is quite sensitive to the step-size.
 When the number of steps increases from 25 to 40, its calibration accuracy fluctuates significantly.
-This suggests that careful attention must be paid to step-size selection when employing the backward method.
-While reducing the step size improves accuracy, it inevitably increases computational time.
-Therefore, a trade-off must be considered: If computational speed is the priority, the number of steps in the implicit method can be reduced.
-Within an acceptable error tolerance, this enables fast estimation of risk exposures, allowing practitioners to seize short-lived trading opportunities or implement timely hedging strategies.
-If accuracy is the priority, particularly in model validation, increasing the number of steps for the same model yields more precise and reliable asset valuation results, which are essential for profit-and-loss analysis.
+This suggests that careful attention must be paid to the choice of step-sizes when applying the backward Euler method.
+If the priority is computational speed, the number of steps for the backward Euler method should be decreased.
+This allows for a quick estimation of risk exposures within an acceptable error tolerance, enabling practitioners to seize short-lived trading opportunities or implement timely hedging strategies.
+On the other hand, if accuracy is the main concern, increasing the number of steps will produce more precise and reliable asset valuation results in model validation.
+These results are crucial for profit-and-loss analysis.